-Why Startups Should Generate Absolutely Crazy Ideas Every Single Day
+Why You Should Generate Crazy Startup Ideas Every Single Day

 Great products don’t happen by accident, but sometimes, they start with a joke.
 One night back in 2010, at a startup awards dinner, I was seated with a few of my peers, and I joked that the only time I’d had a beer in my hand lately was at a startup event — so I should start my own startup event, just to have an excuse to drink more often.
 It wouldn’t have any agenda, just entrepreneurs and beer.